Dracula-flow/Pyzelius/README.md

 As for the future, it's very abstract: one idea was to connect this dashboard to a SQLite database, in order to store the defects and be able to trace back to them and update their status whenever needed.
 I doubt the practicality, but I'm enthused by the possibility.

 Also, statistics.
 I would like to use Pandas to elaborate on the tests done, making graphs, evaluating performance and so on.
 Just for fun.

+Finally, language support, for no other reason than the fact that I wanna learn how it's done.